Dre Campbell Farm

 While sprayers are widely utilized on commercial farms to apply synthetic pesticides, herbicides, and fertilizers to crops, they are also needed on organic farms.

-They come in various sizes, and you can use them for water projection, killing weeds, and protecting crops from pests and diseases.
+They come in various sizes and can be used for water projection, weed control, and pest and disease protection.

 20. Miscellaneous Items (suspenders, lights, etc.)

 Some miscellaneous farming items can also be helpful.
-Outdoor lights, a cattle prod, a sturdy pair of suspenders, and even sunglasses are great options.
+Outdoor lights, a cattle prod, sturdy suspenders, and even sunglasses are great options.

 Spare no expense when stocking up on these miscellaneous items.
 Aside from the need to store them when not in use, there are no downsides to having such a selection.